Hannah Abouchar ’21

 Shreya Chatterjee ’22

-Shreya is a freshman from Irvine, California, planning to major in Politics, Philosophy, and Economics or International Relations.
+Shreya is a sophomore from Irvine, California, planning to major in Politics, Philosophy, and Economics or International Relations.
 She is on the CMS women’s golf team which is ranked #1 in the nation, a member of the CMC Mock Trial team and on the student engagement committee of ASCMC.
 Shreya intends to eventually study law and is deeply interested in topics like social justice and human rights.
 Although a California native, Shreya has traveled to many parts of the world including several trips to India to visit her grandparents which made her appreciate the impact of education for underprivileged children, a topic she plans to explore further at CMC.

 Jennifer Collao ’21

-Jennifer (Jen) is a sophomore from Lima, Peru, currently living in New York City, planning to major in International Relations with a dual in Film Studies.
+Jennifer (Jen) is a junior from Lima, Peru, currently living in New York City, planning to major in International Relations with a dual in Film Studies.
 Jennifer is the president of Amnesty International, head mentor for Questbridge CMC Chapter and a member of ASCMC Diversity and Inclusion Board.
 Her interest in human rights stems from her own personal experiences with immigration and further exploring international law.
 During the summer of her freshman year, as an Appel Fellow, she created a podcast series centered around Latinx families who have been separated by economic forces, living in Peru, Argentina and the United States.
 Jen is hoping to take what she’s learned from her summer experience to conduct research and raise awareness regarding violence against women in Peru.

 Tallan Donine ’21